rick-roche/rickroche.com/site/content/posts/2021-06-19-migrating-arm-to-bicep/index.md

 ### Reserved words as parameters (BCP079)

-In ARM you can have the same name for a parameter, variable, function etc as these are all addressed directly using `parameters('name')` or `variables('name')` etc. In Bicep the syntax is simplified and as such you will get errors if you have used a reserved word as a parameter.
+In ARM templates you can have the same name for a parameter, variable, function etc as these are all addressed directly using `parameters('name')` or `variables('name')` etc. In Bicep the syntax is simplified and as such you will get errors if you have used a reserved word as a parameter.
 We had a couple of templates taking in a parameter called `description` resulting in a cryptic error message:

 > Error BCP079: This expression is referencing its own declaration, which is not allowed.